AEADataEditor/replication-template-development/REPLICATION.md

 Stated Requirements
 ---------------------
 > INSTRUCTIONS: The authors may have specified specific requirements in terms of software, computer hardware, etc. Please list them here.
 This is **different** from the Computing Environment of the Replicator.
+You have the option to amend these with unstated requirements later.
+If all requirements are listed, check the box "Requirements are complete".

 - [ ] No requirements specified
 - [ ] Software Requirements specified as follows: